 While it may sound very cool to hear “Your team heavily depends on you”, you are actually digging your grave…very slowly.

-Are you eager to become a Tech Lead or an Architect so that you will have the power to design the perfect system in the way you always wanted to?
+Are you eager to become a Tech Lead or an Architect so that you will have the power to design the perfect system in the way you always wanted to?.
 Well, sorry to be the one telling you that you may end up sitting in long boring meetings, trying to convince the people who don’t even want to hear you, writing the documents in Confluence etc more than getting your hands-on system design.

 It is very hard to think about improving the performance of that one tricky query when your neck is paining severely.
 So, first go get the proper work desk setup before it is too late.

-If at all possible help somebody to build their career, that is more satisfying than being highest paid developer in your team.
+If at all possible help somebody to build their career, that is more satisfying than being the highest paid developer in your team.

 While it feels good to be in an echo chamber where everyone will agree to everything you say, have someone who can tell you that you are wrong on your face.

-If you realize that the work culture is shitty, and you can’t change anything there then get the hell out of there as quickly as you can.
+If you realize that the work culture is shitty, and you can’t change anything there, then get the hell out of there as quickly as you can.
 Staying in such environment for too long will make you loose self-confidence.

 Learn how to ask for help.
-If you are asking someone to help you then provide as many inputs as you can and specify exact problem you are facing.
-Let me tell you, simply messaging “I want to build highly scalable system.
+If you are asking someone to help you then provide as many inputs as you can and specify the exact problem you are facing.
+Let me tell you, simply messaging “I want to build a highly scalable system.
 How?” or “I am getting 403 error from OAuth 2.0.
 Why?” won’t get you any answers.